 Minimum record retention requirements are established as part of an effective internal and external control program to ensure that local workforce areas can provide the documents requested by any federal and state agencies within the statutes of limitations.
-Grant recipients, fiscal agents, WDBs and WIOA Title I service providers must maintain records for minimum periods.
+Grant recipients, fiscal agents, WDBs and WIOA Title I service providers must maintain records for minimum periods but are encouraged to retain records for at least one-year longer than the minimum requirement.